pytask-dev/pytask/README.md

 # Usage

-A task is a function which is detected if the module and the function name are prefixed with `task_`.
+A task is a function that is detected if the module and the function name are prefixed with `task_`.
 Here is an example.

 ```python